-Allfunds Bank has set limits for operational risk based on two indicators: operational risk net losses divided by gross margin and operational risk net losses divided by own fuvends.
-The limits for these indicators have been set up at 2%.
+Allfunds Bank has set limits for operational risk based on two indicators: operational risk net losses divided by gross margin and operational risk net losses divided by own funds.
+The limits for these indicators have been set up at 1% for the alert level and 2% for non-compliance level.
+Target level for both metrics is set at 0.50%.